SaveMyLife001/SMLounge/README.md

 Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
 The docs may also be run locally.

-## Contributing

-Please read through our [contributing guidelines](https://github.com/twbs/bootstrap/blob/main/CONTRIBUTING.md).
-Included are directions for opening issues, coding standards, and notes on development.

-Moreover, if your pull request contains JavaScript changes, please include relevant unit tests.
-If your pull request contains CSS changes, please include relevant screenshots of the changes.

 ## Community

 Get updates on Bootstrap's development and chat with the project maintainers and community members.